TomNguyennn/University-Student-Database/README.md

-# University-Student-Database-
-This is a project for COMP1314 Data Management, create a database for managing students in a University Here is a clean, professional **README.md** you can copy directly into your project.

----

 # **University Student Database — MySQL Project**

 This project is a complete database management assignment involving XML-to-CSV data processing, MySQL database creation, SQL exercises, and automated import scripts.
 It demonstrates practical skills in data transformation, relational schema design, SQL querying, and reproducible database setup.